 Norwescon must have a Writer Guest of Honor and an Artist Guest of Honor each year.
 Norwescon shall have no less than three and no more than five Guests, including Special Guest and Toastmaster, each year.
 The Exec Team may make an exception for more than five Guest of Honor positions.

-• Science GOH: To be nominated for this category, a scientist must be recognized in the scientific community, have been published (scientific papers or doctoral thesis), and have meritorious standing in the scientific/academic community.
+- Science GOH: To be nominated for this category, a scientist must be recognized in the scientific community, have been published (scientific papers or doctoral thesis), and have meritorious standing in the scientific/academic community.
 This usually means they have won awards or been awarded a doctorate.
-Norwescon does not always have a Science Guest of Honor.
+Norwescon does not always have a Science GOH.

-• Special Guest: The Guest of Honor Selection Committee may choose to invite a Special Guest.
+- Special GOH: The Guest of Honor Selection Committee may choose to invite a Special GOH.
 The individual should be known within the science fiction and fantasy community for their work in the SF/F field.
-Norwescon does not always have a Special Guest of Honor.
-There shall be no more than one Special Guest in any given year.
-The Exec Team may make an exception for more than one Special Guest position.
+Norwescon does not always have a Special GOH.
+There shall be no more than one Special GOH in any given year.
+The Exec Team may make an exception for more than one Special GOH position.

 Can I suggest someone to be a GOH?